Beno Udrih: Sacramento Kings (2007–2011)

-On October 27, 2007, Udrih was sent, along with cash considerations, by the Spurs to the Minnesota Timberwolves in exchange for a protected 2008 second-round draft pick.
+On 27 October 2007 Udrih was sent, along with cash considerations, by the Spurs to the Minnesota Timberwolves in exchange for a protected 2008 second-round draft pick.
 The Wolves immediately waived him.
 He was later signed by the Sacramento Kings as a fill in for starting point guard Mike Bibby, who was out with an injured thumb for an estimated two months.
-He stepped up well in his new role as starting point guard, scoring a career-high of 27 points on November 26, 2007 in a 112–99 win against his former team, the San Antonio Spurs.
+He stepped up well in his new role as starting point guard, scoring a career-high of 27 points on 26 November 2007 in a 112–99 win against his former team, the San Antonio Spurs.
 He averaged 12.8 points, 4.3 assists, 3.3 rebounds in 32 minutes per game in 65 games with the Kings in 2007–08.

-On July 1, 2008, Udrih agreed to a 5-year contract with the Sacramento Kings after being courted by the Los Angeles Clippers.
+On 1 July 2008, Udrih agreed to a 5-year contract with the Sacramento Kings after being courted by the Los Angeles Clippers.

 Milwaukee Bucks (2011–2013)

-On June 23, 2011, he was traded to the Milwaukee Bucks as part of a three-way deal among the Sacramento Kings and Charlotte Bobcats.
+On 23 June 2011, he was traded to the Milwaukee Bucks as part of a three-way deal among the Sacramento Kings and Charlotte Bobcats.

 Orlando Magic (2013)

-On February 21, 2013, Udrih was traded at the trade deadline to the Orlando Magic along with Tobias Harris and Doron Lamb in exchange for J. J. Redick, Gustavo Ayon, and Ish Smith.
+On 21 February 2013, Udrih was traded at the trade deadline to the Orlando Magic along with Tobias Harris and Doron Lamb in exchange for J. J. Redick, Gustavo Ayón, and Ish Smith.

 New York Knicks (2013–2014)

-On August 8, 2013, Udrih signed a one-year deal with the New York Knicks worth $1.27 million.
-On February 24, 2014, he was waived by the Knicks after they bought out his contract.
+On 8 August 2013, Udrih signed a one-year deal with the New York Knicks worth $1.27 million.
+On 24 February 2014 he was waived by the Knicks after they bought out his contract.

 Memphis Grizzlies (2014–2015)

-On February 27, 2014, Udrih was claimed off waivers by the Memphis Grizzlies.
-On July 15, 2014, Udrih re-signed with the Grizzlies to a multi-year deal.
+On 27 February 2014, Udrih was claimed off waivers by the Memphis Grizzlies.
+On 15 July 2014 Udrih re-signed with the Grizzlies to a multi-year deal.

 Miami Heat (2015–2016)

-On November 10, 2015, Udrih was traded, along with Jarnell Stokes, to the Miami Heat in exchange for Mario Chalmers and James Ennis.
+On 10 November 2015, Udrih was traded, along with Jarnell Stokes, to the Miami Heat in exchange for Mario Chalmers and James Ennis.
 Two days later, he made his debut for the Heat in a 92–91 win over the Utah Jazz, recording two points, three rebounds and one assist in 17 minutes off the bench.
-On February 24, 2016, he was ruled out for three months after requiring surgery for a torn plantar plate in his right foot.
+On 24 February 2016 he was ruled out for three months after requiring surgery for a torn plantar plate in his right foot.
 He was subsequently waived by the Heat five days later.

-Udrih re-signed with the Heat on August 17, 2016, but was waived on October 22 prior to the start of the 2016–17 regular season.
+Udrih re-signed with the Heat on 17 August 2016, but was waived on October 22 prior to the start of the 2016–17 regular season.

 Detroit Pistons (2016–2017)

-On October 24, 2016, Udrih was claimed off waivers by the Detroit Pistons.
-He re-signed with the Pistons on September 25, 2017, but was waived on October 14, 2017 prior to the start of the 2017–18 season.
+On 24 October 2016, Udrih was claimed off waivers by the Detroit Pistons.
+He re-signed with the Pistons on 25 September 2017, but was waived on 14 October 2017 prior to the start of the 2017–18 season.

 Žalgiris Kaunas (2017–2018)

-On December 24, 2017, Udrih returned to Europe, signing with the Lithuanian club Žalgiris Kaunas until the end of the season.
+On 24 December 2017, Udrih returned to Europe, signing with the Lithuanian club Žalgiris Kaunas until the end of the season.

-On November 27, 2021, Udrih officially announced his retirement.
+On 27 November 2021, Udrih officially announced his retirement.